Hi, this is a blog. So far it's about math and physics and occasionally programming.

 (Disclaimer: Notes.
 Don’t trust me, I’m not, like, a mathematician.)

-Specifically: I have finally understood how entropy is not a property of probability distributions per se, but a property of streams of information.
-When we talk about ‘the entropy of a probability distribution’, we’re implicitly talking about the stream of information produced by sampling from that distribution.
+Specifically: entropy is not a property of probability distributions per se, but a property of translating between different representations of a stream of information.
+When we talk about “the entropy of a probability distribution”, we’re implicitly talking about the entropy of a stream of information that is produced by sampling from that distribution.
 Some of the equations make a lot more sense when you keep this in mind.

 more...